COPD Requires Energy Conservation Techniques

 Move slowly during tasks that take a lot of effort and build in short rest periods.
 Assure your loved one that you are willing to wait for them to do things, even when it would take you half the time to just do it yourself.
 This assurance increases their feelings of independence and control, which is very important to you both.
 Avoid unnecessary tasks.
 Help them identify where they can cut some activities so they have more energy for the ones they enjoy most.

-Plan activities so they can rest before and after them, as needed, especially while away from the home.
+Plan activities so they can rest before and after them, as needed, especially while away from home.
 Plan for extended periods of rest at least once a day, though encourage them not to nap during that time, as it affects nightly sleep.
 They can rest without napping by having something easy to do such as reading, puzzles, or folding clothes.
 If their feet or ankles are swollen, put their feet up during rest.

 About us